Ben Tebbe, Director of Theatre

-Kristopher D. Steege, Assistant Professor
+Kristopher D. Steege, Assistant Professor and Technical Director

 He continues to work as a professional freelance scenic designer.
 Past credits include designing for Indianapolis Civic Theatre, the Lilly Theatre at the Children's Museum, Dance Kaleidescope, the Artist's Studio, Children's Theatre Institute, Door Off Broadway Dinner Theatre, St. Croix Valley Repertory Theatre, Madison Repertory Theatre, Madison Savoyards, Inc., Prairie Repertory Theatre and St. Croix Off Broadway Dinner Theatre.